atrusofthefuture/aoedelinux32/README.md

 when the build is complete you will find a file named aoedelinux-<date>-i686.iso in the "out" directory at the project root

+#### Customization:
+Alternatve desktops may be desired, and in the future I may provide alternate package lists for this purpose.
+For the time being, you will need to remove (or comment out) references to LXDE packages and substitute your desired package group (i.e. gnome, xfce4, etc.).
+Package groups may be listed with command
+  `$ pacman -Sg`
+Or list all member packages in a given group
+  `$ pacman -Sg gnome`

 ### RUNNING:
 copy .iso to a USB or DVD medium, or open in a virtual machine login as user "arch", password is "live"